 explanation of this argument.

-This argument may be used for filtering the type of feature to be returned when geocoding.
-Possible values are:
+This argument may be used to filter the type of feature returned when

 It is also possible to use several values as a vector